 Founded in 1985 by Dr. Dan Dana, one of the early pioneers in the field of workplace mediation, the Mediation Training Institute is the foremost provider of training, certification, licensing and consulting in workplace conflict management and mediation.
-Eckerd acquired MTI in 2014, and Dr. Dana continues to actively contribute as a member of MTI’s board of directors.
+Eckerd acquired MTI in 2014, and Dr. Dana now serves as a senior adviser.
 MTI’s programs help practitioners develop skills in mediation and conflict resolution that positively impact workplace relationships, productivity and efficiency.
 The expertly designed learning methodology at MTI includes programs for coaches, mediators and trainers—including the Certified Workplace Mediator and Trainer Program as well as the Conflict Dynamics Profile, a behavior-based assessment that helps individuals identify how they respond to conflict.

 MTI’s Certified Workplace Mediator and Trainer Program prepares coaches and trainers to teach practical mediation techniques for managing workplace conflict in both digital and in-person environments.
 All participants experience learning in small cohorts, one-on-one coaching sessions, role-play scenarios and breakout sessions to build expertise as workplace mediators.
 To support the mediation skills learned, participants also have the option to become certified to deliver the Conflict Dynamics Profile–Individual assessment to their clients.
 This tool helps individuals discover both constructive and destructive responses to conflict and uncover their hot buttons, leading them to become more self-aware and less likely to trigger conflict.
 Ultimately, practitioners leave the program prepared to resolve more entrenched workplace conflicts between individuals before they escalate and eager to assist others with workplace conflict resolution strategies.